ElementsProject/elementsproject.github.io/features/confidential-transactions/addresses.md

-We can see that confidential address is comprized of confidential address prefix `04`, followed by unblinded P2SH address prefix `4b`, then follows the blinding pubkey, and then the rest of the bytes of confidential address.
+We can see that confidential address is comprized of confidential address prefix `04`, followed by unblinded P2SH address prefix `4b`, then follows the blinding pubkey, and then the rest of the bytes from unblinded address.

 You **must** use the confidential address in ``sendtoaddress``, ``sendfrom``, ``sendmany`` and ``createrawtransaction`` if you want to create confidential transactions.
 Therefore, when you want to receive confidential transactions you must give the *confidential* address to the sender.
 For all other RPC's except ``dumpblindingkey`` it does not matter whether the confidential or unconfidential address is provided.